 The anticipated quantities of waste produced during Project operation are summarized in Table 3-13.
-Universal wastes and unusable materials produced as a result of implementation of the Proposed Action would be handled, stored, and managed in accordance with Tennessee Universal Waste requirements.
+Universal wastes and unusable materials produced as a result of implementation of the Proposed Action would be handled, stored, and managed in accordance with Tennessee Universal Waste requirements found in TDEC Rule 0400-11 and 0400-12 (Tennessee Secretary of State 2019).